khornlund/severstal-steel-defect-detection/README.rst

 256x384, 256x416, 256x448, 256x480

 Larger image sizes gave better results, but so did larger batch sizes.
-The ``se_resnext50_32x4d`` encoders could use a batch size of 32-46, while the ``efficientnet-b5`` encoders typically used a batch size of 16-20.
+The ``se_resnext50_32x4d`` encoders could use a batch size of 32-36, while the ``efficientnet-b5`` encoders typically used a batch size of 16-20.

 Grayscale Input
 ~~~~~~~~~~~~~~~
-The images were provided as 3-channel grayscale.
-I modified the models to accept 1 channel input,
+The images were provided as 3-channel duplicated grayscale.
+I modified the models to accept 1
-by recycling pretrained weights.
-I did a bunch of testing around this as I was worried it might
+channel input, by recycling pretrained weights.
+I did a bunch of testing around this as I was
-hurt performance, but using 3-channel input didn't give better results.
+worried it might hurt convergence, but using 3-channel input didn't give better results.

 I parameterised the recycling of the weights so I could train models using the R, G, or B pretrained
 weights for the first conv layer.
 My hope was that this would produce a more diverse model ensemble.